Kizz Daniel: Career

-He recently released a new song called "Cough (Odo)" produced by Blaise Beatz, this is Kizz Daniel's second official release of the year 2022.
+On 14 October 2022, he released a song called "Cough (Odo)" produced by Blaisebeatz and Philkeyz, this is Kizz Daniel's second official release of the year 2022.

 Record label dispute and name change

-In November 2017, Kizz Daniel announced his split from his record label, G-Worldwide, and created his own label called FLYBOY I.N.C.
+In November 2017, Kizz Daniel announced his split from his record label, G-Worldwide, and created his own label called Flyboy I.N.C.
 He was sued to court by the former record label but was not found guilty for any of the crimes he was accused of.

 In May 2018, Kizz Daniel announced that he had changed his stage name from Kiss Daniel to Kizz Daniel, a name that immediately reflected on his social media accounts.
 New Spotify and Apple Music accounts were also created immediately with the name Kizz Daniel, with his new songs featured.